 I grabbed another sneaky rest in Opinan (my legs were pretty tired by now) but forced myself to get up and push onwards to Port Henderson.

-Port Henderson (named for his wife’s maiden name) was a planned fishing village and it prospered.
-By the early 1900s it had no less than two shops and a petrol station, none of which have survived to the current day.
+Port Henderson (named for Sir Hector’s wife’s maiden name) was a planned fishing village and it prospered.
+By the early 1900s it had no less than two shops, one of which also had a petrol pump.
+Neither have survived to the present day.

 Loch Bad na h-Achlaise